 The churches of Christ are solely built upon the Rock of the confession that Jesus Christ is the Son of God.
-He is the Chief Cornerstone of the Church and He is the only Head.
-Jesus Christ is infallible and so are His words given to His Apostles and prophets in the Scriptures.
-We will not compromise Jesus Christ for the traditions of men to reject the command of God (Matt.
+Because Jesus is the Chief Cornerstone and Head of the Church, His Church finds Jesus Christ to be infallible and so are His words given to His Apostles and prophets in the Scriptures.
+Christ’s churches will not compromise Jesus Christ for the traditions of men to reject the command of God (Matt.
 15:7-9, Mark 7:6-9).
 My brethren in the churches of Christ believe that the Scriptures teach that Christ only saves the Church of Jesus Christ, only Christians.
 Ephesians 5:25-27 says,

 “Husbands, love your wives, as Christ loved the church and gave Himself up for her, that He might sanctify her, having cleansed her by the washing of water with the word, so that He might present the church to Himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.“

 Clearly those of the Church are saved, but are they the only ones?
 The Scriptures teach that all the saved are baptized and added to the Church (Acts 2:38, 41, 47).
 When one is baptized, then one is added to the Church by the Spirit (1 Cor.
 12:13, cf. 1 Cor.
 6:11).
 As Ephesians 5:26 shows, Jesus washed those in the Church with water, and Ephesians 4:5 says that there is only one baptism.
 That is the baptism Jesus commanded in His resurrection that Christ said is to be made a disciple and to be saved (Matt.
 28:18-20, Mark 16:15-16).